emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have a custom player. ❌

 ***
-## watch.inzi
-### Score: 16/26
-1. Streams load very fast. ✔️
-1. Content is 1080p, and can be lowered. ✔️
-1. Finds streams consistently for both new and old content. ✔️
-1. Has 18 servers, but does not auto-switch if ones fails. ⚠️
-1. Site does not have episode auto-next. ❌
-1. Just a clone of Rive with less features and players. ⚠️
-1. Has built in subs for most content. ✔️
-1. Has movies, shows and anime. ✔️
-1. Has watch lists and continue watching, but you can't sync them across devices. ⚠️
-1. Has collection and search filters, but more content discoverability options would be nice. ⚠️
-1. Site has occasional new tab/window popup, but is usable without adblocker. ⚠️
-1. Site works well, but doesn't look too great on mobile. ⚠️
-1. Site does not have a custom player. ❌

-***
 ## NET3LIX
 ### Score: 16/26
 1. Streams load very fast. ✔️